AI, Ethics, & Creative Labor

 Creative work is everywhere.
 The object in your hand, the interface you swipe through, the chair you're sitting in.
 None of that is accidental.
 Someone made decisions.
 Someone asked what matters, for whom, and with what consequences.
 That kind of thinking doesn't disappear because automated tools get faster.
 Creative individuals should keep making, because making is thinking, and it's what we love to do.

-We started this lab because we heard from members of our creative community at Parsons School of Design that they want a seat at the table where these decisions get made.
+We started this lab because we heard from members of our creative community at The New School that they want a say in how the technologies that may have a significant impact on them get made and are deployed.
 Not as subjects of study, but as people with expertise, instincts, and a point of view that no model has yet learned to replicate.
-We're interested in what happens at the edges: where creative labor meets legal rights, where automation meets authorship, where a smooth output meets questions that are worth asking.
+We think creative workers should play a part in that process.

 Team

-The Lab for AI + Creative Labor draws on the history of design and the anthropology of technology to examine how AI is reshaping the conditions, practices, and politics of creative work.
-We develop empirical and critical methodologies for studying AI's integration into creative industries, investigating how automated systems interact with creative labor, artistic identity, and the distribution of power across creative fields.
+Our team draws on the history of design and the anthropology of technology to examine how AI is reshaping the conditions, practices, and politics of creative work.

 Sareeta Amrute, Co-Director